 The mild flavor of chayote allows it to be served alone with just butter or cream or to be spiced up with assertive seasonings such as lime juice, cinnamon, or nutmeg.
 Add sugar or brown sugar and chayote can be served as a dessert.

-Prepare.
-The skin of chayote can be eaten if it is tender.
+- The skin of chayote can be eaten if it is tender.
 Test it before you cook it.
+The furrowed skin of mature chayote can be covered with small hair-like spines and should be peeled before eating or cooking.

 - Cut raw into julienne strips and add to coleslaw-type salad.